 Next to the uncovered USB-C port, you’ll find two POGO pins and a single firing speaker on the bottom.
 There’s a textured smart key on the phone’s left side and another programable button on the top, next to a 3.5mm headphone jack.
 The right side houses the volume rocker and power/fingerprint sensor button.

 The Galaxy XCover 6 Pro was released in July 2022 and is available in the US through Amazon or directly from Samsung.
 It is also available in the UK, throughout the rest of Europe, and in select regions in Asia.

 Unlike most rugged phones that are big and bulky, the Galaxy XCover 6 Pro carries on the XCover series’ habit of offering a sleeker, streamlined design.
-It’s sort of like a rugged phone disguised as a normal phone, so it doesn’t stand out.
-While I appreciate the subtlety, the slim form factor may not be something the target audience cares about.
+It’s like a rugged phone disguised as a normal phone, so it doesn’t stand out.
+While I appreciate the subtlety, the target audience may not care about the slim form factor as much.
 The function, after all, is ultimately what matters for outdoor and industrial settings, but the XCover 6 Pro comes prepared.

 For starters, the XCover 6 Pro has Gorilla Glass Victus Plus display protection — the same glass you find on the Galaxy S22 series.
 There’s also IP68 water and dust resistance and a MIL-STD-810H certified design, meaning it can withstand various environmental conditions, including high and low temperatures, shock, vibration, and low pressure or high altitudes.
 All that amounted to the Galaxy XCover 6 Pro handling almost everything I threw at it.